MrJohnAdib/resume/interview/1-yourself.md

-Hello. nice to meet you
-I am Javad.
-A full stack engineer.

 About 15 years ago, when I moved to a new city for university, I got my first job on the web.
 Designing a WordPress website.
 In those years, I designed more than 40 websites.
 Of course, before university, I used to program Windows with c# and vb.

-After university, due to working with many programming languages, some of which I didn't even mention in my resume, I practically became a full stack developer.
-But in my last two jobs, even though I am full stack, my focus was more on the frontend.
+After university, due to working with many programming languages on frontend and backend, some of which I didn't even mention in my resume, I practically became a full stack developer.
+But PHP has always been my main and favorite language

 In recent years, I have especially focused on clean coding and improving my skills and learning more deeply.